SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 ```
 100 200 300
 ```
-we will recieve the following result:
+we will receive the following result:
 ```
 600
 ```
 How does the code mentioned above work?
 By using `.split(…)` we separate the elements from the given text line by the interval separator.
-If we type in the input from above, we will recieve 3 elements: `'100'`, `'200'` и `'300'`.
+If we type in the input from above, we will receive 3 elements: `'100'`, `'200'` и `'300'`.
 After that, utilizing the function `map(int, elements)` we convert the sequence of elements from text to numbers.

 ## Reading Floating Point Numbers